Baseball Mode

 Critics, however, feel the rule undermines the competitive spirit, encouraging teams to surrender easily.
 They also worry it sets a bad precedent in youth baseball, where players might not learn the value of a comeback if they know the game could end early when trailing by 10 runs.

 Last year, in the first playoff round, my son's team was on the brink of invoking the mercy rule with a one-run lead.
 However, in the next inning, a series of mishaps led to the opposing team scoring nine runs.
-The game stretched into extra innings, where my son's team ultimately triumphed.
+The game stretched into extra innings, where my son's team ultimately won.
 It was a close call; had the mercy rule been applied, the other team would have missed the exhilaration of their impressive comeback.

 Is The Mercy Rule A Good Or Bad Thing?